Restaurants calm customers, say their romaine is safe - WDEF

 ANN ARBOR, Mich.
 (AP) — Restaurants’ advice to their customers?
 Romaine calm.

-The government is still investigating how romaine lettuce from Yuma, Arizona, apparently became contaminated with the E. coli bacteria.
-As of this week, at least 84 people in 19 states have gotten sick, according to the U.S. Centers for Disease Control.
+The government is still investigating how romaine lettuce from Yuma, Arizona, apparently became contaminated with E. coli bacteria.
+As of this week, at least 84 people in 19 states have gotten sick, according to the U.S. Centers for Disease Control and Prevention.

+Growers in Yuma typically plant romaine lettuce between September and January.
+During the peak of the harvest season, which runs from mid-November until the beginning of April, the Yuma region supplies most of the romaine sold in the U.S. The outbreak came as the harvest of romaine was already near its end.

 “We’ve got a lot of people asking where we get our lettuce from,” said Armando Ayala, the manager of Cavatore, an Italian restaurant in Houston.
 Cavatore offers three dinner salads – including a Caesar made tableside – with lettuce from California and local farms in Texas.